LuiccianDev/LuiccianDev/README.md

-# ¡Hola, soy LuiccianDev! 👋
+# Hello, I'm LuiccianDev! 👋

-Bienvenido a mi perfil de GitHub.
+Welcome to my GitHub profile.

-## 🚀 Sobre mí
+## 🚀 About Me
-Soy desarrollador con experiencia en automatización, manejo de datos y control de versiones.
-Me apasiona crear soluciones útiles combinando herramientas como Excel, Word y bases de datos.
+I'm a developer with experience in automation, data management, and version control.
+I'm passionate about creating useful solutions by combining tools like Excel, Word, and databases.

-## 🛠️ Tecnologías y herramientas
+## 🛠️ Technologies and Tools
-- **Excel:** Automatización de hojas de cálculo, macros y análisis de datos.
+- **Excel:** Spreadsheet automation, macros, and data analysis.
-- **Word:** Automatización de documentos y generación de reportes.
+- **Word:** Document automation and report generation.
-- **PostgreSQL:** Diseño, administración y consultas avanzadas en bases de datos relacionales.
+- **PostgreSQL:** Design, administration, and advanced queries in relational databases.
-- **Git/Commit:** Control de versiones, colaboración en proyectos y buenas prácticas de desarrollo.
+- **Git/Commit:** Version control, project collaboration, and development best practices.

-## 💡 Proyectos destacados
+## 💡 Featured Projects
-- **Automatización de reportes en Excel y Word**
+- **Automated Reporting in Excel and Word**
-  Scripts para generar informes automáticos combinando bases de datos y plantillas personalizadas.
+  Scripts to automatically generate reports by combining databases and custom templates.
-- **Gestión de datos en PostgreSQL**
+- **Data Management in PostgreSQL**
-  Proyectos de migración, consulta y visualización de información en bases de datos robustas.
+  Projects for migration, querying, and visualization of information in robust databases.
-- **Control de versiones**
+- **Version Control**
-  Uso avanzado de Git para gestionar proyectos y colaborar con otros desarrolladores.
+  Advanced use of Git to manage projects and collaborate with other developers.

-## 📊 Lenguajes más usados
+## 📊 Most Used Languages

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=LuiccianDev&layout=compact&theme=radical)

-## 🌱 Actualmente aprendiendo
+## 🌱 Currently Learning
-- Integración de IA en aplicaciones
+- AI integration in applications
-- DevOps y automatización de procesos
+- DevOps and process automation

-## 📫 Contacto
+## 📫 Contact
 - [LinkedIn](https://www.linkedin.com/in/tu-usuario/)
 - luiccian.dev@gmail.com

 ---

-> “La automatización y el control de versiones son la clave para proyectos eficientes.”
+> "Automation and version control are the key to efficient projects."

-¡Gracias por visitar mi perfil!
+Thank you for visiting my profile!